konfig-dev/sportmonks-sdks/csharp/docs/RegionsApi.md

 <a name="getbyid"></a>
 # **GetById**
-> RegionsGetByIdResponse GetById (string version, int regionId)
+> RegionsGetByIdResponse GetById (int regionId, string version = null)

 By ID